 Interestingly enough, this isn’t even the weirdest movie-based Halloween costume.
 That distinction goes to Ben Cooper’s Alien outfit.
 But that is a story for another time…

 What TV or movie characters did you dress up as?
 Let us know below!

-This article originally ran last year and is being reprinted as part of our 31 Days of Halloween celebrations.
+This article originally ran in 2018 and is being reprinted today as part of our Halloween celebrations.